 Just a month before the twins’ first birthday, Micah died from complications of necrotizing enterocolitis (NEC).
 Suddenly, I forgot how to breathe.
 I didn’t know how to eat, or how to live without Micah.
 But, I knew how to run.
 So, I ran through my grief.
-I found comfort as my tears and sweat became one in the same.
+I found comfort as my tears and sweat became one and the same.

 I was running when the vision for the NEC Society, a nonprofit dedicated to necrotizing enterocolitis, floated into my life.
 Running is my place for peace, creativity, and resolve.

-In the days, weeks and years since Micah’s death, I’ve often felt closest to Micah while running.
+In the days, weeks, and years since Micah’s death, I’ve often felt closest to Micah while running.
 I feel his warmth on my skin from the sun.
 I see his bright smile as nature flutters around me.
 I hear his sweet baby coos in the sounds of the wind.
 I listen to his songs and I just run.
 And I find myself near him.

 Running 26.2 miles takes strength and resiliency.
 Much like enduring the death of your child, you just keep going, even when you feel like you have nothing left to give.
 I run because Micah never had the chance.
 I run because Zachary has defied all odds.
 I run because their baby brother Elijah radiates with strength.
 I run because I can.

 In an effort to help raise awareness about necrotizing enterocolitis, I am dedicating each marathon mile to a baby who’s faced this devastating disease.
 These infants may have been vulnerable to necrotizing enterocolitis, but they are stronger and more resilient than any marathoner.
-I’ll rock these 26 bracelets during the race, and each bracelet will represent one of my 26.2 miles that have been dedicated to a baby who’s battled something tougher than a marathon.

-The families and clinicians that help lead the NEC Society are inspiring, and extraordinarily dedicated to the health of our most fragile babies.
+The families and clinicians that help lead the NEC Society are inspiring and extraordinarily dedicated to the health of our most fragile babies.
 Together, we can accomplish so much more than a marathon.
 Running 26.2 miles may be admirable, but being part of an organization that’s improving outcomes for babies is remarkable.
 Ready to be remarkable?
 Join us www.NECsociety.org